Edit a data source

 Edit a data sources from within a report

-While you're editing a report, you can see all data sources used by that report in Resources menu:
+While you're editing a report, you can see all data sources that are used by that report in Resources menu:

 1. Edit your report.